matter-labs/era-contracts/docs/other/Rollup DA.md

 ```

 The final `blobCommitment` is calculated as the hash between the `blobVersionedHash`, `opening point` and the `claimed value`.
 The zero knowledge circuits will verify that the opening point and the claimed value were calculated correctly and correspond to the data that was hashed under the `blobHash`.

+# Structure of the pubdata

+Rollups maintain the same structure of pubdata and apply the same rules for compresison as those that were used in the previous versions of the system.
+These can be read [here](./Handling%20pubdata.md).